invant/audio-reactive-led-strip/README.md

 - The ESP8266 uses a technique called temporal dithering to improve the color depth of the LED strip.
 Unfortunately the Raspberry Pi lacks this capability.

 # Installation for Computer + ESP8266
+## Installing Python 3.6
+ - First intall chocolatey by running following script in Powershelll(administrative mode) of Windows With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.
+We suggest using Bypass to bypass the policy to get things installed or AllSigned for quite a bit more security.
+Run Get-ExecutionPolicy.
+If it returns Restricted, then run Set-ExecutionPolicy AllSigned or Set-ExecutionPolicy Bypass -Scope Process.
+    >> Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

+ - Install Python 3.6 through chocolatey run the following script in PowerShell
+ >> choco install choco install python --version=3.6.3

 ## Python Dependencies
-Visualization code is compatible with Python 2.7 or 3.5.
+Visualization code is compatible with Python 3.6.
 A few Python dependencies must also be installed:
 - Numpy
 - Scipy (for digital signal processing)
 - PyQtGraph (for GUI visualization)
 - PyAudio (for recording audio with microphone)

 On Windows machines, the use of [Anaconda](https://www.continuum.io/downloads) is **highly recommended**.
 Anaconda simplifies the installation of Python dependencies, which is sometimes difficult on Windows.

 ### Installing dependencies with Anaconda
 Create a [conda virtual environment](http://conda.pydata.org/docs/using/envs.html) (this step is optional but recommended)